rucinskimaciej/tapsterbot/clients/README.md

 # clients folder

-Here are stored the clients and other programs to use in order to drive the robot and send it requests.
+Here are stored the clients and other programs to use in order to drive the robot and send to it requests.